 Tcpdump is a CLI tool to capture raw network packets.
-This is useful for various forms of network troubleshooting.
-This cheat sheet covers all the basic and advanced options for tcpdump.
+This tcpdump cheat sheet covers all the basic and advanced options for tcpdump command.
+It is very useful for various forms of network troubleshooting.

 Purpose of Tcpdump